 So what diseases are so terrible that you shouldn’t introduce them to your herd?
 Good question, and there are 5 really good answers:

 CAE (Caprine Arthritic Encephalitis): A retro-virus like AIDS found in humans, CAE is Characterized by the swollen joints that leads to the rather painful arthritis resulting from this desease.
 CAE is transmitted to goats through their mother’s milk, and through blood serium.
 Animals with CAE have shortened life spans, usually not living past the age of 5 before needing to be euthanized.
+There is no cure for this disease.

 Brucellosis: A viral disease that is the leading cause of early/late term abortions in cattle, deer, sheep and goats.
 It is spread through ingestion of birth fluids/placenta of infected aborted fetuses in pastures or paddocks.
 And also thought to be transmitted to healthy females through the bodily fluids exchanged between two animals during breeding.
 Making a healthy male, a carrier that will then spread the infection.